 Four lakes.
 Even better – though not all are equally beautiful.
 Be sure to go as far as the third of the Pickle Jar Lakes as it’s the prettiest of them all.

-Route description for the Pickle Jar Lakes hike
+Pickle Jar Lakes hike route description

-From the parking lot walk north beside the highway for about 100 metres.
+From the parking lot walk north beside the highway for about 100 m.
 Cross the road and pick up the obvious, though unsigned trail that curves northeast into woods of aspen and conifers.
 Start climbing.

 Approximately 20 minutes into the hike you’ll get a good view of the trail heading up.
 For a while you can hear road traffic.
 Eventually it gets drowned out by the sound of the creek you can see in places below you.